RaynerGWH/Parade/README.md

 # 🎭 Parade Card Game (G2T5)

-*Presenting the popular card game, Parade, to your computer console!*
+*Presenting the popular card game, Parade, to your console!*

 ![App Screenshot](images/parade_banner.png)
-Parade is a strategic card game where players try avoiding taking cards from it to finish with the loweest score.
+Parade is a strategic card game where players try avoiding taking cards from it to finish with the lowest score.
 Our implementation focuses on game logic and straightforward console interaction using Nielson's Usability Heuristics for Design, based on the official rules.

 ---

 ## 👥 Parade Creators

-1. CHAI YI KHUEN
+1. KHOO KAR XING
-2. ERNEST NG CHEN YI
+2. GOH WOON HONG RAYNER
-3. GOH WOON HONG RAYNER
+3. TAM KAI ZE
-4. KHOO KAR XING
+4. ERNEST NG CHEN YI
-5. TAM KAI ZE
+5. WINDY HENG HUI YI
-6. WINDY HENG HUI YI
+6. CHAI YI KHUEN

 ---